What is Stormwater Runoff?

 Other Recycling Resources (Including Information on Hard to Recycle Materials):

 The Chatham County Resource Conservation Education Center (CCRCEC) maintains information on its website to help citizens of the County, including Town of Thunderbolt residents, to dispose of hazardous and nonhazardous household waste properly.
 The website includes a listing of facilities and businesses that will accept waste oil, hard to recycle materials, toxic wastes, and recyclables from the public.

 Thunderbolt’s Stormwater Management Plan

-One of the Best Management Practices (BMPs) listed in Thunderbolt’s Stormwater Management Plan is to post this Plan and future Annual Reports on the Town’s Stormwater website.
+One of the Best Management Practices (BMPs) listed in Thunderbolt’s SWMP is to post this Plan and most recent Annual Report on the Town’s Stormwater website.
 Residents are invited to provide input on these documents.
-If you would like to submit a comment to the Town on the BMPs included within the SWMP or the activities summarized in the Annual Report, you may submit them electronically using the Contact Us form
+If you would like to submit a comment to the Town on the BMPs included within the SWMP or the activities summarized in the Annual Report, you may submit them electronically using the Contact Us Form.